linode/linode_api4-python/docs/linode/linode_client.rst

 Groups
 ------

-These groups are accessed off of the :any:`LinodeClient` class by name, for example::
+These groups are accessed off of the :any:`LinodeClient` class by name.
+For example::

    client.linode.get_instances()